Current issue: 58(4)

 Anonymised data refer to a dataset where information that directly identifies research objects is removed.
 This may be e.g., personally identifying information or exact location (coordinates) of threatened organisms studied.

 Curated data refer to a data set, which has been reviewed for removing all information or combinations of information that may reveal the identity of research objects.
-For example, age and profession of a forest owner in a small municipality may reveal their identity while this would not happen in a large town.
+For example, age and profession of a forest owner may reveal their identity in a small municipality while this would not happen in a large town.

 Paradata refer to the information on materials and methods used for creating a data set.
 A transparently written Materials and Methods section of an article forms acceptable paradata.

 Since January 2021, Silva Fennica applies the Transparency and openness promotion guidelines of the Center for Open Science.
 We started on Level 1 of all the eight points described below i.e., we encourage good practices and reviewers are instructed to check for them.
 Starting February 2024, all submissions will be required to adhere to the level 2 in citation standards, data transparency, analytic methods transparency, and design and analysis transparency.
-This level will require data, materials and code openness as a condition for publishing in Silva Fennica.
+This level requires data, materials and code openness as a condition for publishing in Silva Fennica.

 3) Analytic methods or code transparency is needed for understanding how results were derived from the research data.
-You are required to state how to access your code.
-Like in the case of research data, Silva Fennica will consider the openness as the principle and deviations must be accepted before submission by the Editor-in-Chief or the Managing Editor.
+Your code must be open as a condition for publishing your research article, research note or data note in Silva Fennica.
+If you run meta analyses for your review article, the code must be open.
+Exceptions for code openness must be accepted before submission by the Editor-in-Chief or the Managing Editor.
 You may submit short codes with the manuscript as supplementary files while extensive codes are better to deposit to a trusted open repository.

 4) Research materials are the materials used for conducting the research or collected during the research but are not in a directly analysable form.
 Research materials may be digital e.g., questionnaires, survey instruments and scripts used in social sciences, video used in forest work research or photographs used for identifying plants.
 Physical materials include e.g., voucher specimens of plants collected for a particular research project or cryopreserved microbia.
 Collection and archival materials (e.g., plant specimens studied in a museum) must be identified so that other scientist may find them.
 You must state if materials are available and if not, why.
 See point 8.2 for these instructions.